 The mood in the room changed as everybody felt uncomfortable.
 Carolina fixed her gaze on Jane.

 “J. Edgar Hoover has been dead for almost 90 years, Jane.
 The FBI isn’t interested in such details.
-On my list here, those items do not appear, except as miscellaneous personal effects.”
+Those items do not appear on my list here, except as miscellaneous personal effects.”

 Mac smiled and tried to lighten the mood.